oyvindjr-sigvaldsen/OSL-exchange-entity-quotes-CLI/README.md

-# OSL-exchange-live-watchlist
+# OSL-exchange-entity-quotes-CLI

 Work in progress.
-WORK IN PROGRESS.